phstc/phstc.github.com/_posts/2013-04-02-monit-restarts-unicorn-usr2-you-are-doing-it-wrong.md

 ---
 layout: post
-title: "Monit restarts Unicorn USR2 - You are doing it wrong"
+title: Monit restarts Unicorn USR2 - You are doing it wrong
-tags: [Monit, Unicorn]
 ---
-{% include JB/setup %}

 **TL;DR** Use Monit to `start` and `stop` Unicorn, if you want to graceful `restart`, do it outside Monit ([sample scripts](https://gist.github.com/phstc/5312520)).